nuno-oliveira-1991/movies-database-manager/readme.txt

 ///  RATE YOUR MOVIE APP

 This is an app that you can use to see movie trailers and rate them.
 You can register/login your account and watch trailers, leave comments an ratings and if you have special access account you can even extend or update the movie-trailer database.
-It was developed as a backend project by Nuno Oliveira during a FullStack Development course at EDIT, Porto.

 To run this app: